How to Get Around Niagara Falls with Kids (Stroller-Friendly Tips + WEGO & Incline Guide)

 The Incline Railway: A Family Favorite

-Since we stayed at the Embassy Suites Fallsview, we were right by the Falls Incline Railway, which was so convenient!
+Since we stayed at what is now Hyatt Regency Niagara Falls Fallsview (formerly Embassy Suites Fallsview), we were right by the Falls Incline Railway, which was so convenient!

-With our Niagara Parks Pass, we were able to use the Falls Incline Railway for 48 hours.
+With our Niagara Parks Pass Plus, we were able to use the Falls Incline Railway for 48 hours.

 It took us down to Table Rock Centre, where we could access the WEGO bus system for farther attractions like the Butterfly Conservatory, Clifton Hill, and Whirlpool Aero Car.

-This quick, stroller-accessible railway saves time and energy—especially important with tired little legs.
+This quick, stroller-accessible railway saves time and energy, which is especially important with tired little legs.

 While you can technically walk down to Niagara River Parkway (the road that runs along Niagara River) and Fallsview Trail (the sidewalk that runs along the river and where you can see closer views of the Falls), it’s not immediately accessible from Fallsview hotels.